amaan-igs/codejumpstart/test/HTML_CSS_JS/README.md

 - A simple boilerplate for HTML, CSS, and JavaScript projects.
 - Includes navigation between "Home" and "About" pages.
-- Connects to LinkedIn and GitHub profiles of the creator.

 ## Getting Started

 1. Clone the repository.